-Prescribing a beginners strength training program that addresses all the particular issues of each individual is beyond the scope of this “overview” article.
+Prescribing a beginners weight training program that addresses all the particular issues of each individual is beyond the scope of this “overview” article.

 However, we can offer you the basic principles, and you should be able to connect the dots from there (or, you can just check out the advanced fat loss program we’ve written into the Dirty Little Book of Dieting).

-Your Strength Training Program Should Consist of These 8 Basic Movements
+Your Weight Training Program Should Consist of These 8 Basic Movements

 2) Deadlift (pulling).